The MSc Purchasing and Supply Chain Management course (French or English)

 Holders of a 3-year bachelor degree can apply for the first year of the MSc, and holders of a 4-year bachelor degree can apply directly for the second year of the MSc.

 The International Purchasing and Logistics program addresses issues related to purchasing and sourcing, the main management trends and supply chain policies.
-It integrates approaches based on low cost country sourcing, Supplier Relationship Management (SRM), sectoral and responsible purchasing, logistics flow management, volatility of raw materials and currencies, and low cost country sourcing.
+It integrates approaches based on low cost country sourcing, Supplier Relationship Management (SRM), sectoral and responsible purchasing, logistics flow management, volatility of raw materials and currencies, and sourcing.
 All these elements will be measured in order to impact the performance of companies.

 The course prepares students for positions as purchasing managers, international buyers, supply chain managers and logisticians, both in SMEs and large international groups.